Academany/fabzero/machines/3dprint.md

 * Host big STL files in sketchab
 * Original design file should go in the archive

-## 3D Scanning

-### Individual assignment 2
-Scan something using:

-* Camera Pictures
-* Xbox Kinect
-* Structured light
-* Roland Modela (windows).
-Scan something that you cannot scan with this level of detail (like a coin) or not possible at all like Glass.

-### Extra assignments
-Since these are not mandatory you can do and document them in group.

-* Learn how to edit and fix STL files
-* Try to 3D print your scan
-* Try make your own scanner DIY (milk scanner, laser scanner, ...)

 ---
 [Back to Summary](../summary.md)